-National Guard members and Reservists can tap into the same VA loan benefit that's helped generations of Veterans and active duty service members achieve the dream of homeownership.
+National Guardmens and Reservists can tap into the same VA loan benefit that's helped generations of Veterans and active duty service members achieve the dream of homeownership.

 National Guard and Reserve members first gained access to the VA loan benefit in 1992.
 However, legislation passed in 2020 gave even more National Guard members access to VA loan benefits, including those on active duty.

-Let's take a closer look at the National Guard and Reserve requirements, along with the latest changes that will make an estimated 50,000 more Guardsmen eligible for this historic home loan benefit.
+Let's take a closer look at the VA loan requirements for National Guard and Reserve members, along with the latest changes that will make an estimated 50,000 more Guardsmen eligible for this historic home loan benefit.

 Can I get a VA loan as a member of the National Guard or Reserve?